awsdocs/aws-doc-sdk-examples/CONTRIBUTING.md

 3. Commit the change to your fork, using a clear and descriptive commit message.
 4. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/), answering any questions in the pull request form.

-Before you send us a pull request, please be sure that:
+### Before you send us a pull request, please be sure that:

 1. You're working from the latest source on the **main** branch.
 2. You check [existing open](https://github.com/awsdocs/aws-doc-sdk-examples/pulls), and [recently closed](https://github.com/awsdocs/aws-doc-sdk-examples/pulls?q=is%3Apr+is%3Aclosed), pull requests to be sure that someone else hasn't already addressed the problem.
 3. You [create an issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new) before working on a contribution that will take a significant amount of your time.

 For contributions that will take a significant amount of time, [open a new issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new) to pitch your idea before you get started.
 Explain the problem and describe the content you want to see added to the documentation.
 Let us know if you'll write it yourself or if you'd like us to help.
 We'll discuss your proposal with you and let you know whether we're likely to accept it.
 We don't want you to spend a lot of time on a contribution that might be outside the scope of the documentation or that's already in the works.

-## Guidelines for contributing code examples

-Help us raise the bar for code examples, so that your code example will provide the most value it can to users.

 ### Types of examples
 There are three types of examples of AWS SDK usage in this repo: